utdata/rwdir/docs/07-plots.md

 Below are some of the layers we will work with:

 - **geometries** (or "geoms" as we call them) are the way we plot data on the base grid.
 There are [many geoms](https://github.com/rstudio/cheatsheets/blob/master/data-visualization.pdf), but here are a few common ones:
-    - `geom_points()` adds dots onto the grid based on the data.
+    - `geom_point()` adds dots onto the grid based on the data.
 Will will use these here to build a scatterplot graph.
     - `geom_line()` adds lines between data points on the grid.
 Basically a line chart.
     - `geom_col()` and `geom_bars()` adds bars to the grid based on values in the data.
 A bar chart.
 We'll use `geom_col()` later in this lesson but you can read about the difference between the two in a later chapter.
     - `geom_text()` adds labels based on values in the data.